i2h3/nextcloud-desktop-client-xcode/README.md

 # Nextcloud Desktop Client in Xcode

 This is an Xcode project which builds upon the Nextcloud desktop client repository to enable building and debugging in an Xcode project.
+Consider this project as a portable workspace to bring the Nextcloud desktop client in the environment you are familiar with.

 ## Requirements